wp-plugins/stupid-simple-qr/readme.txt

 1. Pushing the button creates a QR code!

 == Changelog ==
+= 1.0.3 =
+- Bug fix: URL encode append text

 = 1.0.2 =
 - Allow the options to be set at a network level.

 = 1.0.1 =
-Just cleaned the code a bit
+- Just cleaned the code a bit

 = 1.0.0 =
-Seems stable enough.
+- Seems stable enough.
 Have at it!